Nuclear energy policy by country: South Africa

 South Africa is the only country in Africa with a commercial nuclear power plant and it currently has an expansion policy.

 Asia

 Bangladesh

 Bangladesh considered building a nuclear power plant for the first time in 1961.
 Since then, several feasibility studies have been carried out, affirming the feasibility of the project.
 In 1963 the Rooppur site was selected.
 More recently, in 2001 Bangladesh adopted a national Nuclear Power Action Plan.

 On 24 June 2007, Bangladesh's government announced it will build a nuclear power plant to meet electricity shortages.
 The first nuclear power plant with a generation capacity between 700 and 1,000 MW will be installed by 2015 at Rooppur in Pabna district.

 China

 As of March 2014, China has 20 operating reactors, and 28 reactors under construction.
 Additional reactors are planned, providing 58 GWe of capacity by 2020.

 Gulf states

 Six member states of the Gulf Cooperation Council (Kuwait, Saudi Arabia, Bahrain, the United Arab Emirates, Qatar and Oman) have announced that the Council is commissioning a study on the peaceful use of nuclear energy.
 In February 2007 they agreed with the IAEA to cooperate on a feasibility study for a regional nuclear power and desalination program.

 The United Arab Emirates adopted a national policy on nuclear energy in July 2008 and a national nuclear energy law on 4 October 2009.
 According to the law and the policy document, the Emirates Nuclear Energy Corporation was established.

 Memorandums of understanding on cooperation in peaceful uses of nuclear energy are signed with France, the United States and the United Kingdom.
 In December 2009, the UAE decided to build a nuclear power plant with four APR1400 reactors.
-The first reactor to be developed by the Korea Electric Power is to come on line in 2017.
-The plant will be located at Barakah, 53 km from Ruwais.
+The first reactor to be developed by the Korea Electric Power came online in 2017.
+The plant is located at Barakah, 53 km from Ruwais.

 On 29 March 2008, Bahrain signed a memorandum of understanding on nuclear energy with the United States.

 In 2010 the Kuwait National Nuclear Energy Committee and the Russian company Rosatom signed a memorandum of understanding on the use of nuclear energy.